 Question: You both lived in dorm rooms at college.
 Did sharing a room help prepare you for college dorm living?

 Richard: Oh yeah!
 My college dorm was much bigger than my room at home.
-It was great and I was used to sharing my stuff with someone, so it was no big deal.
-I also lived in a fraternity which also was no big deal.
+I was used to sharing my stuff with someone, so it was no big deal.
 Once you share a room with your brother, you got the routine down.
 Stuff doesn't bother you.

 Marc: Yeah, dorm life was nice.
 I had more space, it worked out great.
 I'm living in a fraternity now and like Richard said, it's no big deal.
 I don't feel crowded and I don't need my own private bathroom.

-Question: A couple of questions about living in a smaller house.
-Most of your friends lived in bigger houses and had their own rooms.
+Question: Most of your friends lived in bigger houses and had their own rooms.
 Did that bother you?
-Did it make you less popular?
+Did you feel deprived, make you less popular?

 Richard: What?
-That is a dumb question.
+Are you kidding?
 No one cared about the size of our house.

 Marc: I'm not even going to answer that.
-Stupid question.
+What a stupid question!